gluster/glusterdocs/Troubleshooting/resolving-splitbrain.md

 -  Data split-brain: The data in the file differs on the bricks in the replica set
 -  Metadata split-brain: The metada differs on the bricks
--  Entry/gfid split-brian: The GFID of the file is different on the bricks in the replica.
+-  Entry/gfid split-brain: The GFID of the file is different on the bricks in the replica.
 This cannot be healed automatically.

 ## 1) Volume heal info: